SS Persian Monarch: Sinking

 On 8 September 1900, May Flint arrived off San Francisco carrying a full load of 5,000 tons of coal.
 The city was celebrating the 50th anniversary of California's admission into the United States, and a naval parade was planned.
 The port was crowded with various ships, and a tugboat could not be found to guide her.
 She instead sailed into port, but the wind was irregular.
 While the wind was initially strong as she approached the harbor, it rapidly subsided.
-The shift temporarily left May Flint uncontrollable, and she smashed into USS Iowa's ram.
+The shift temporarily left May Flint uncontrollable, and she smashed into USS Iowas ram.
 The sailing ship's bow began to sink as she drifted and collided with the barque Vidette, damaging both vessels.
-May Flint's crew used the opportunity to board Vidette as their ship capsized and sank within 15 minutes.
+May Flints crew used the opportunity to board Vidette as their ship capsized and sank within 15 minutes.
 Illuminated by a searchlight, boats from Iowa were able to rescue everyone in the water.
-No one was killed in the accident, and many onlookers mistook the sight as being part of celebrations due to how well light the area was.May Flint's captain was blamed for the accident.
+No one was killed in the accident, and many onlookers mistook the sight as being part of celebrations due to how well lit the area was.May Flints captain was blamed for the accident.
 The company president stated that a tug would have been needed, and that there were other opportunities to anchor without sailing further into the harbor.
 A local pilot stated that the event was solely due to poor judgment and the maneuver was always risky.
 While Iowa was virtually undamaged, Vidette suffered immense damage to her masts and required a drydock.

 She sank in shallow water, and the portions of the wreck were demolished with explosives to increase the distance to the water's surface.
 The wreck currently lies between Alcatraz and Market Street.
 In 2015, a local artist created a wood-panel painting titled May Flint (portrait of a hell ship).
 The painting, which depicts May Flint as a "nightmarish ship", is intended to visualize how dangerous San Francisco's harbor was to sailors.
 As of 2015, the artwork was displayed at the Aquatic Park Bathhouse which overlooks the shipwreck.